-Well-drafted corporate documents, essential to the success of cannabis and hemp businesses, provide a solid foundation for future growth, a framework to withstand and resolve partner disputes, and protection for shareholders from personal liability.
+Not only does the proper and legally binding paperwork provide a solid foundation for future growth, but it also develops the framework to withstand and resolve partner disputes and protect shareholders from personal liability.

 Over the past decade, all too often clients have come to us later in the business cycle only for us to discover holes in their corporate structures that may present a myriad of issues down the line, from potential shareholder liability for the debts of the company, to missed financing opportunities from investors who backed out of a deal after getting a look at the poorly maintained records.

 While it is best to establish a company with strong documentation right from the outset and maintain this trajectory throughout the growth cycle, currently operating companies that have not upheld proper governance practices can still remedy the situation and should ensure their corporate documentation is in good order.